Aiven-Open/klaw-docs/docs/index.md

 ## Quickstart

-We're providing a docker script that you can copy and run.
-It installs Klaw, Apache Kafka, and schema registry servers as docker processes. [**Go through the quickstart guide**](./getting-started/quickstart).
+We're providing a Docker script that you can copy and run.
+It installs Klaw, Apache Kafka, and schema registry servers as Docker processes. [**Go through the quickstart guide**](./getting-started/quickstart).